Gaya College of Engineering: Campus

 The campus is situated at Bihar State Highway-4 in the Shrikrishnanagar locality on the outskirts of Gaya district, approximately fifteen kilometres from the main town.
 The college spreads across 87 acres and includes two academic buildings and a workshop.
-The surroundings are lush green and filled with various flora and fauna.
 A canteen is available on the campus.
-A branch of Dakshin Bihar Gramin Bank operates here, catering to the needs of all students.
+A branch of Dakshin Bihar Gramin Bank operates here.

 The institution provides residential facilities with five hostels, namely Buddha, Gautam, Tathagat, Parvati, and Sujata.
-Each hostel is equipped with essential amenities and has its own dining facility (mess), offering students a comfortable and suitable living environment.